arbitraryexecution/forta-examples/anomalous-gas-js/README.md

 ## Alerts

-Describe each of the type of alerts fired by this agent

 - AE-ANOMALOUS-GAS
-  - fires when a transaction uses a gas price that is 10 standard devations over the last 5000 transactions average
+  - Fires when a transaction uses a gas price that is 10 standard devations over the last 5000 transactions average
+  - Severity is always set to "medium"
+  - Type is always set to "suspicious"